top of page

 up to 31 Stories High

-Here's a timeline for 2 1/2 years of the city's repeated failures following the 2 years they had to prepare the housing element:
+Here's a timeline for 2 1/2 years of the city's repeated failures to get our housing element accepted ollowing the 2 years the city had to prepare the housing element:

 1. October 2021: First unacceptable filing